Coffee Drink

 An Americano is a long, unadorned coffee made by adding hot water to espresso.
 It's usually built at roughly 1:3 to 1:4 espresso to water, which keeps espresso's complex flavors but makes the drink lighter; it becomes a good, more accessible alternative to drip coffee.
 It's less intense than straight espresso, longer, and cleaner.
 A good Americano shouldn't taste flat like filter coffee; it carries the bean's chocolate, nut, caramel, fruit, or roasted-sugar notes in a more dilute but still present way.
 The body can be cleaner than a lungo because the water doesn't pass through the puck; it simply opens the espresso up in the cup.

-The basic formula is espresso plus hot water at about 1:3 to 1:4.
+The basic formula is espresso plus hot water.
 Simple as it looks, the water ratio, temperature, water quality, and order of building all affect the taste.
+Use a 60 ml double espresso as the easiest baseline: 180 ml hot water gives a balanced 1:3 cup, while 120 ml is stronger and 240 ml is lighter.

 - Pull a single or double espresso: use a double for a stronger cup.